subugoe/rdd-technical-reference/rdd-technical-reference.md

 We recommend to use Gitflow Workflow: <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>, Cheat Sheet: <https://danielkummer.github.io/git-flow-cheatsheet>), if possible on server side: use protection of the develop and master branches.

-Automatically closing issues via commit message depends on the Git repository server. @TODO mw: References to other issues, etcpp.
+Automatically closing issues via commit message depends on the Git repository server.
+Issues can also be referenced across repositories (cf. [link](https://help.github.com/articles/autolinked-references-and-urls/#commit-shas)).

 Which repo you are using depends on: